hayeseoin/al2023-php74/README.md

 # al2023-php74
-Compiled PHP 7.4 for AL2023 for non-production use
+Compiled PHP 7.4 for AL2023.
+Not for production use.